alihaider78222/flutter-mobx-boilerplate-moviedb/README.md

 ### Main

-This is where App Flavors are defined which are used further if we need to change API Base urls depending upon the flavors.
+This is where App Flavors are defined which are used further if we need to change API Base Urls depending upon the flavors.

 ## Wiki

-Checkout [wiki](https://github.com/alihaider78222/ali-haider-tentwenty-assignment/wiki) for more info
+Checkout [wiki](https://github.com/alihaider78222/flutter-mobx-boilerplate-project/wiki) for more info

 ## Conclusion